 In June 2016, the electorate in the United Kingdom voted in favor of leaving the European Union (commonly referred to as "Brexit").
 Thereafter, in March 2017, the country formally notified the European Union of its intention to withdraw pursuant to Article 50 of the Lisbon Treaty.
 The United Kingdom formally left the European Union on January 31, 2020.
 A transition period began on February 1, 2020, during which European Union pharmaceutical law remains applicable to the United Kingdom.
 This transition period is due to end on December 31, 2020.
-Since the regulatory framework for pharmaceutical products in the United Kingdom covering quality, safety and efficacy of pharmaceutical products, clinical trials, marketing authorization, commercial sales and distribution of pharmaceutical products is derived from European Union directives and regulations, Brexit could materially impact the future regulatory regime which applies to products and the approval of product candidates in the United Kingdom.
+Since the regulatory framework for pharmaceutical products in the United Kingdom covering quality, safety and efficacy of pharmaceutical products, clinical trials, marketing authorization, commercial sales and distribution of pharmaceutical products is derived from European Union directives and regulations, Brexit could materially impact the future regulatory requirements for product candidates and product in the United Kingdom.
 It remains to be seen how, if at all, Brexit will impact regulatory requirements for product candidates and products in the United Kingdom.